 Anyone who drives a licensed hackney carriage must hold a licence to do so from the city council, in every circumstance.
 This is because the vehicle remains licensed whether or not it is hired or available for hire.

 Hackney carriages, often referred to as taxis, may be hailed in the street, may stand and ply for hire in the street or can be pre-booked.
 Their maximum fares for journeys within the city are regulated by the city council.
-Southampton's licence conditions require such vehicles to be predominantly white in colour.
+Southampton's licence conditions require such vehicles to be predominantly white in colour and to be fitted with an approved taxi camera that will permanently record visual images whilst the vehicle is in use, regardless of the purpose the vehicle is being used for at the time and audio data for a period of 5 minutes when activated by the driver.

 Apply for a hackney carriage driver's licence